The BIA is always a hot topic in business continuity. Everybody wants to know how to do a Business Impact Analysis (BIA).

 Defining the RTO categories prior to the BIA is just as important as performing the BIA to determine the correct RTO for a process.
 Without the appropriate RTO categories, the processes may not have a realistic recovery time.

-The best way to determine the RTO for a process is to make sure that this task is included as part of your BIA.
+The best way to determine the RTO for a process is to include your task as part of your BIA.
 Estimating the dollar and non-dollar impacts of a disruption helps you arrive at a realistic and objective RTO.
 But even without a complete BIA, you can still determine RTOs through a less formal process.

 Here are a few tips: